spraphul/blog/_posts/2024-04-04-autonomous-agent.md

         if latest_action_id == "null":
             hint = "You haven't taken any actions yet." elif latest_action_id == "write":
-            hint = "You just changed a file.
-You should think about how it affects your plan." elif latest_action_id == "think":
+            hint = """You just changed a file.
+You should think about how it affects your plan."""
+        elif latest_action_id == "think":
-            hint = "Look at your last thought in the history above.
+            hint = """Look at your last thought in the history above.
 What does it suggest?
-Don't think anymore--take action." elif latest_action_id == "add_task":
+Don't think anymore--take action."""
+        elif latest_action_id == "add_task":
             hint = "You should think about the next action to take." elif latest_action_id == "modify_task":